Introduction to Mobile Data (3G/4G/5G)

 Using Antenna to improve reception

 There isn’t a specific distance that determines if an indoor antenna will work for you.
-If you live within a built up area then you will likely be able to use an indoor antenna.
-If you are in a rural area where the mobile phone cell density is lower then you might have to resort to an outdoor antenna (which is generally higher gain and can be mounted in an outdoor position which gives better clear line of site to the nearest transmission mast).
+If you live within a built-up area, then you will likely be able to use an indoor antenna.
+If you are in a rural area where the mobile phone cell density is lower, then you might have to resort to an outdoor antenna (which is generally higher gain and can be mounted in an outdoor position which gives better clear line of sight to the nearest transmission mast).